 Single-core: these are natural or tinned copper wires.
-The insulating materials include bber, silicon-rubber and the more familiar PVC.
+The insulating materials include butyl-rubber, silicon-rubber and the more familiar PVC.

 The synthetic rubbers are provided with braiding and are self-colored.
-The Lee ons recognize these insulating materials for twin- and multi-core flexible cables rather r use as single conductors in conduit or trunking wiring systems.
-But that are available ne cable manufacturers for specific insulation requirements.
-Sizes vary from 1 to 36 uared (PVC) and 50 mm squared (synthetic rubbers).
+The Lee regulations recognize these insulating materials for twin- and multi-core flexible cables rather than for use as single conductors in conduit or trunking wiring systems.
+But that are available from the cable manufacturers for specific insulation requirements.
+Sizes vary from 1 to 36 mm squared (PVC) and 50 mm squared (synthetic rubbers).

-Two-Core
+Two-core

 Two-core or "twin" cables are flat or circular.
-The insulation and sheathing als are those used for single-core cables.
-The circular cables require cotton filler threads n the circular shape.
+The insulation and sheathing materials are those used for single-core cables.
+The circular cables require cotton filler threads to gain the circular shape.
 Flat cables have their two cores laid said by side.

-3 Three-Core
+Three-core

-These cables are the same in all respects to single and two-core cables except, of e, they carry three cores.
+These cables are the same in all respects to single and two-core cables except, of course, they carry three cores.